lfeutre/lsci/README.md

 ### From Erlang [&#x219F;](#table-of-contents)

-Yes, we can do the same thing from Erlang:
+We can do the same thing from Erlang:

 ```bash
 $ make shell-no-deps